SmartToolFactory/Animation-Tutorials/README.md

 #### Note:
 🔥🔥🔥 In tutorial 2-4 and 2-5, having same background color for both fragments causing second fragment's **ENTER TRANSITION(CircularReveal and Slide.BOTTOM)** to not work.
 So when using **Transitions** that extend ```Visiblity``` class such as Slide, or Fade be careful about background color.

+To prevent this use one of the solutions below:

+* Set ```android:transitionGroup="false"``` on layout with fragments
-Either set callback and set start and end properties for starging and ending scenes with
+* Set callback and set start and end properties for starting and ending scenes with

 ```
         setEnterSharedElementCallback(object : SharedElementCallback() {